marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 As we can see every Java'ish advice must be taken with a grain of salt.

-Fortunatelly for us there is more and more C# posts about using `Maybe<T>`.
+Fortunately for us there is more and more C# posts about using `Maybe<T>`.
 For example [this one](https://enterprisecraftsmanship.com/2015/03/13/functional-c-non-nullable-reference-types/) from the author of CSharpFunctionalExtensions library.

-Although I cannot provide you with a list of best practies, I think I have gathered enought experience to provide you with a list of `Maybe<T>` code smells:
+Although I cannot provide you with a list of best practices, I think I have gathered enough experience to provide you with a list of `Maybe<T>` code smells:

 * Nested `Maybe`s are wrong, for example `Maybe<Maybe<string>>`.
  Usually this is a sign that you should replace one of `Map` calls by a `FlatMap` (alternatively a `Select` by a `SelectMany` call).
-* `Maybe`s wrapping collections are wrong, for example `Maybe<List<User>>`.
+* `Maybe`s that wrap collections are wrong, for example `Maybe<List<User>>`.
  Instead return a non-empty or empty collection.
 * `Maybe`s wrapping nullable types are wrong, for example `Maybe<int?>`.
  Instead convert nullable type `T?` to `Maybe<T>`.